 Medical Device means an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including any component, part, or accessory for use as outlined in 21 U.S.C. § 321.

-Medication means any controlled substance in schedules II-VI or FDA-approved over- the-counter medication.
+Medication means any controlled substance in schedules II-VI

 Medication Program Manager means a school nurse who has assumed responsibility for a school or district medication program by registering with the Department of Public Health.